cgwhouse/widen-bot/README.md

 # WidenBot

-WidenBot is your private music bot for Discord.
+WidenBot is a simple, self-hosted (_by you!_) music bot for Discord.

+Inspired by past and present titans such as Groovy, Rythm, ProBot, etc.
+Only this time, no unnecessary features, misbehavior, or tacky premium / monetization.

+The purpose of this project is to serve as:

+1. A **personal** jukebox for you and your Discord server(s).
+   Although there is no magic "Add WidenBot to Server" button, this barrier to entry doubles as a protective layer that (hopefully) prevents the project / bot from being seen as an abuser of upstream services.
+   _YouTube, for example, would prefer not to be used in this way;
+   We believe it is a major reason why other mass-hosted bots are inevitably taken down, or must charge a fee to actually work properly._

+2. An up-to-date reference implementation of a Discord bot built with .NET and hosted via Docker

-**Disclaimer: Due to the nature of what a music bot is trying to accomplish, it can be prone to occasional breakage.**
+**Disclaimer: Due to the nature of what a music bot is trying to accomplish, it can be prone to breakage which is often outside of our control.

-A WidenBot instance consists of three components:

-- A discord bot, configured via the Discord developer portal
-- The audio server ([Lavalink](https://github.com/lavalink-devs/Lavalink)), a
-  standalone Java application
-- The client, a .NET service
+In any case, please feel free to reach out directly or open an issue if you run into trouble.**

 ## Dependencies